-What are the possible causes of failure and how to avoid stepping on landmines that cause companies to crumble, we’ll cover the long and short of it today.
+What are the possible causes of failure and how to avoid stepping on landmines that cause companies to crumble?
+We’ll cover the long and short of it today.

-Why is Now the Right Time to Invest in Fintech
+Why is Now the Right Time to Invest in Fintech?

 Fintech is one of the hottest sectors to get investors excited.
 Legacy institutions such as credit unions (69%) and banks (49%) firmly believe that Fintech partnerships are worth pursuing.
 But that is not the standalone reason why Fintech is worth a second-look for investment, we share a few more down below:

-Abundance of APIs
+2. Abundance of APIs

 Starting a fintech company subliminally means a technological need to use more and more open-source APIs to easily join hands with financial bigwig institutions.
-Although APIs are an effect rather than the cause, they nevertheless accentuate business opportunities for the overall financial services industry.
+Although APIs for Fintech are an effect rather than the cause, they nevertheless accentuate business opportunities for the overall financial services industry.
 Case in point, the following types of APIs have made lives simpler for users: